CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle-spec.md

 > **NOTE:** Cleanup scripts are supported by invitation only.
 If you think you
 > have a reason to use cleanup scripts, please get in touch with Qwiklabs
 > engineering and we can discuss the specifics of cleanup scripts.

+Every GCP project has a default zone set.
+When no zone is specified (either in a gcloud command or API call), GCP will try to use this default zone in that call.
+For example, attempting to create a GCE VM without specifying a location will create a VM in this location.
+You can set this default zone by specifying values in `allowed_locations`.
+When a student launches a lab, Qwiklabs will set their default zone to a random value from this list.
+If a region is specified, Qwiklabs will randomly pick a zone in that region.

+If a lab does not have particular region/zone requirements, we strongly recommend specifying at least two whole regions in this list.
+Unless you have a reason not to, we recommend `['us-west1', 'us-central1', 'us-east1']` as a good starting point.

+For backward compatibility, if `allowed_locations` is not specified, we always set the default zone to `us-central1-a`.
+This is usually not an ideal value so we recommend always setting `allowed_locations` (even in the unlikely event that `us-central1-a` is the one and only zone you want this resource to default to).

 ###### Variants for GCP Project